stackql/stackql.io/docs/language-spec/functions/string/split_part.md

 > Only ASCII (1-byte) symbols are supported as separators.

 __*part*__
 The element (one based) of the split string to return.
+Negative values are used to count backwards from the last element.

 ## Return Value(s)
 Returns a string.